cyrusinnovation/lift-skeleton/README.md

         gradle build

+    Note that gradle builds artifacts to build/ subdirectories of the main project and of each module and not to target/ directories in the manner of Maven and sbt.

     These targets do not run Cucumber tests.
 They will, however, run the ScalaTest and specs2 unit tests and the ScalaTest integration tests.

     These targets also do not currently run the web server before the tests.

-    Note that gradle builds artifacts to build/ subdirectories of the main project and of each module and not to target/ directories in the manner of Maven and sbt.
+    The browser to be used with the integration tests can be specified using system properties set on the Gradle command line.
+For example:

+        gradle -Dweb.driver.type="firefox" test

+    Chrome requires more parameters:

+        gradle -Dweb.driver.type="chrome" -Dchrome.driver.path="/usr/bin/chromedriver" -Dwebdriver.chrome.bin="/usr/bin/chrome/" test

+    If no browser is specified, the HtmlUnit driver is used.
+For more details, see the comments at the top of `WebDriverFactory.scala`.

 2. To run the web server from gradle, use: